 Lauren has been recognized by the Gaea Foundation (an organization that celebrates arts and activism), the Southwest Literary Center, the Anna Davidson Rosenberg Poetry Awards, and the Surface Design Association for her art and writing.

 Also, a part-time educator, Lauren teaches creative writing throughout northern New Mexico, and whenever she can find a moment, offers thoughts on poetry and fine writing on her blog, Which Silk Shirt.

 To contact Lauren Camp:

-Audio Saucepan is a carefully sculpted, one-hour journey through jazz, classical, blues, spirituals and world music interwoven with interpretive readings and recorded words.
+Audio Saucepan is a carefully sculpted, one-hour journey through jazz, classical, blues, spirituals and world music interwoven with interpretive poetry readings and recorded words.
 A joyous potluck of reason and tempo.
 Gourmet sounds for your ears and mind.
 A show designed to make your weekend end well.

 email - firstname.lastname@example.org